heureka/llconfig/README.md

    preserves order (so the leftmost part is always handled first).
 2. Files passed to constructor (`local/override.cnf.py` and `/etc/my_app/conf.d` in this example).
 If there is a path pointing to directory instead of simple file, the **directory is expanded** (non-recursively).
-The expansion lists all files in given directory using `file_glob_pattern` attribute **sorted by file name in reverse order** (you can change this behavior by extending this class and overriding `_expand_dir` method).
+The expansion lists all files in given directory using `expansion_glob_pattern` attribute **sorted by file name in reverse order** (you can change this behavior by extending this class and overriding `_expand_dir` method).
 The expanded files are used as separate sub-layers in place of original directory.

-When all of the file sub-layers are created, each file **is executed** and each file's global namespace is searched for the `PORT` directive (still preserving the order).
+When all of the file sub-layers are created, each configuration file **is executed** and each file's global namespace is searched for the `PORT` directive (still preserving the order).
 If found, the directive is returned as is (without conversion).

 The default layer is searched as a last resort.
 As it contains values from directives' `init`, there is always a default value (unless a search for non-initialized directive is performed).
 The default value is returned as is.